andrew/ultimate-awesome/README.md

 - [awesome-remark](https://github.com/remarkjs/awesome-remark) - Curated list of awesome remark resources.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
+- [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
 - [awesome-react-native-talks](https://github.com/tiaanduplessis/awesome-react-native-talks) - :sunglasses: A curated list of talks about React Native or topics related to React Native.
 - [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
 - [list](https://github.com/awesome-yii/list) - A curated list of awesome Yii Framework extensions, tutorials and other nice things.
-- [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
+- [awesome-opensource-email](https://github.com/Mindbaz/awesome-opensource-email) - Awesome Opensource Email Resources.
 - [awesome-graal](https://github.com/neomatrix369/awesome-graal) - A curated list of awesome resources for Graal, GraalVM, Truffle and related topics.
 - [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
 Postman and Insomnia alternatives.
 - [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
 Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.